The Best Day Hikes in Whistler: Trails You Can’t Miss

 Joffre Lakes is one of the most beautiful parks in BC.
 And, fortunately, the Joffre Lakes hike is also one of the Whistler region’s easiest, so the park’s fantastic views can be enjoyed by almost everyone!
 Located just an hour’s drive north of Whistler Village, Joffre Lakes Provincial Park makes for a fantastic family-friendly day trip, which can easily be customized to suit your abilities.

-The lower lake is very easy to get to, as it’s only a couple of hundred metres from the parking lot.
+The lower lake is very easy to get to, as it’s only a couple of hundred meters from the parking lot.
 The hike to the middle lake is the most difficult section of the trail, as it has the most elevation gain, and the trail can get slippery in places.
 This is also the most popular lake since it features a fallen log which has become Instagram famous.
 A lot of visitors choose to end their hike here, but if you’re up for going further, I would highly recommend continuing to the third and biggest of the three lakes.

 Getting to the upper lake should only take an extra 20 to 30 minutes from the middle lake.
-And it’s absolutely worth it, as you’ll get much better views of the Matier Glacier which feeds the lakes, and the surrounding mountain peaks!
+And it’s worth it, as you’ll get much better views of the Matier Glacier which feeds the lakes, and the surrounding mountain peaks!
 Plus, as not that many people make the effort to hike all the way here, it’s the quietest of the three lakes, so is the perfect place to escape the crowds and enjoy the beauty of the park.

 There’s also a backcountry campground at the far end of the lake which is a fantastic place to spend the night.
-My most memorable experience of Joffre Lakes is watching the sun set over Upper Joffre Lake from our campsite, as the colours reflected in the turquoise water.
+My most memorable experience of Joffre Lakes is watching the sun set over Upper Joffre Lake from our campsite, as the colors reflected in the turquoise water.

 Extend Your Visit To The Canadian Rockies